curlygirltech/Diverge/README.md

 The name of your project with deployed URL.

 ## Project Description
-This web app allows the user to search an artist, group, or album that allows you to look
+This web app allows the user to search an artist, group, or album that allows you to see the history of that artist.

 ## API and Data Sample
 ```